Discworld II: Missing Presumed...!?: Reception

 Like its predecessor, Discworld II was a "massive hit" in Europe and the United Kingdom, according to director Gregg Barnett.
 However, the game was less successful in the United States.

 Discworld II was very well received by professional critics, scoring an 80.5% average (for PC) on GameRankings, based on six reviews.
 It was ranked 73rd on Adventure Gamers' list of the "Top 100 All-Time Adventure Games" in 2011.
 The site's staff said that while the puzzles were not standout, they were at least more logical than those of the original Discworld, and that the game held up better in modern times than it did at the time of release, since contemporary PCs were better able to handle its sophisticated cartoon graphics.
 "That's Death", a song in the game written and sung by Eric Idle and arranged, produced, and played on by Tom Scott, was picked by PC Gamer as one of the best songs in PC gaming.

-Contemporary praise for the game largely centered on its humor and voice acting, though many critics also remarked that some of the conversations are overlong.
+Contemporary praise for the game largely centred on its humour and voice acting, though many critics also remarked that some of the conversations are overlong.
 Crispin Boyer of Electronic Gaming Monthly described the game as "so pee-in-your-pants funny that it never really gets boring.
 The game is constantly poking fun at itself (and, occasionally, at you).
 Its mix of low-brow fart jokes and high-brow social commentary should appeal to everyone."
 The cartoon-like animation also impressed most critics.
-The primary criticism was that the puzzles are so abstract that they can drive the player to resort to trial-and-error, though Sega Saturn Magazine, one of the few publications unamused by the game's humor, contended that "most of the puzzles and tasks are just about hard enough, without being too obscure and difficult, and there's plenty of hints and clues to nudge you in the right direction should you get confused."
+The primary criticism was that the puzzles are so abstract that they can drive the player to resort to trial-and-error, though Sega Saturn Magazine, one of the few publications unamused by the game's humour, contended that "most of the puzzles and tasks are just about hard enough, without being too obscure and difficult, and there's plenty of hints and clues to nudge you in the right direction should you get confused."
 PlayStation Magazine gave it a score of 7/10, but recommended it only for Pratchett's fans.
 Next Generation stated that "if you're not a fan of the books, you'll get frustrated by many of the puzzles.
 On the other hand, if you are a fan of the books, you might not like how the characters and landscapes are represented.
 It's rare when a book can be translated well to other media, and the Discworld novels are no exception."